wezm/wezm.net/v2/content/posts/2023/anz-youtube-makers.md

 * [SuperHouseTV](https://www.youtube.com/@SuperHouseTV)
 * [Unexpected Maker](https://www.youtube.com/@UnexpectedMaker)

 That's the list for now.
-If you have other suggestions please let me know.
+If you have other suggestions (especially if they can mix up the diversity of the list a bit) please let me know.

 [toot]: https://mastodon.decentralised.social/@wezm/110165869937514088